Skip to content

 Is it production-safe?

 Yes.
 Panics are caught at the request handler level so one bad request or provider response cannot crash the proxy.
-Memory usage is constant under sustained load — error rate uses a fixed sliding window and slot history is a single atomic integer per provider.

 Does it phone home?